xelexdigital/xd-csharp-style-guide/README.md

 ## Brace Style

-Curly braces go on their own line:
+Curly braces are preferred on their own line, with exceptions for loops, object initialization and similar cases:

 __BAD:__